ad1tyayadav/FOSSHACK/README.md

 This component renders a fixed chat button at the bottom-right of your webpage, enabling users to instantly access an AI-powered chat interface.
 🔧 Configuration

-FOSSHACK is highly customizable.
+aibotchat is highly customizable.
 You can tweak the behavior and appearance using the following props:

     position: Set the button's position (e.g., "bottom-right" or "bottom-left").
     apiEndpoint: Define the API route to handle chat messages.